student868/Deep-Learning/ex3_303166318_307955872/4/README.md

 2. Train / evaluate saved models by running the functions inside the notebook.

 Tips:
-- <b>It is recommended to use a GPU. </b>
+- <b>It is recommended to use a GPU for training new models. </b>
-- For each dataset you can choose between training and evaluating a saved model.
+- If you want to overwrite the saved model pass the parameter "save_trained_model=True" to "update_models" function call (<b>Warning:</b> the saved model will be deleted).

 <b>main.py </b> - load the data and call training and testing functions.